USDA-FSA/fsa-design-system/guides/accessibility/headings.md

   <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nam sit amet auctor lectus.
 Curabitur non est nibh.
 Suspendisse vehicula fermentum quam.
 Donec lobortis diam a ligula faucibus mattis.</p>
 </div>

-> This section has a main category and two sub categories.
+> **Passes:** This section has a main category and two sub categories.
 The sub categories are on the same level and as such use the the same heading element.

 ### Fails